ftrias/TeensyDebug/README.md

 [PC running GDB] <--(serial)--> [Teensy GDB stub]
 ```

-Teensduino comes with a GDB executable for ARM processors, so there is no need to install that.
+Since Teensduino comes with a GDB executable for ARM processors, there is no need to install it.

 To start, I recommend you configure Teensy for Dual Serial support.
-One serial will be used as before.
+One serial will be used as before with the Serial Monitor.
 The second serial will be used by GDB.
 You can compile with Dual serial ports using the menu `Tools / USB Type`.
 Alternatively you can just use a physical serial port by passing it in, as `debug.begin(Serial1)`.

 Sample code and usage
 -------------------------------------------